-Checklist: What to Do Before an Individualized Education Program (IEP) Meeting for Parents of Blind Children
+Checklist: What to Do Before an Individualized Education Program (IEP) Meeting for Parents

 A number of steps can help you prepare for an Individualized Education Program (IEP) meeting:

 - Watch your child during activities, including doing schoolwork, playing, in social situations, eating out, and in the community.
 Make a note of tasks and activities that you child has mastered and those with which you think supported is needed.

 - Review records and reports from school that indicate your child’s progress.

 - Visit your child’s class and observe them at work and play.

 - Observe other classes at the school to get an idea about how children in other classes work and play.